-Once you have made the distinction between very important and less important assets, assess the type of budget you can allocate for asset tracking and to see if you’ll need to refine your list any further.
+Once you have distinguished between very important and less important assets, assess the type of budget you can allocate for asset tracking.
+You may need to further adjust your list.

 Step #2: Choose an asset tracking method

-The types of assets you select will determine the type of asset tracking system you use and the way the data will be logged.
-For example, if you operate a logistics company, you may want to choose a GPS tracking to track your fleet.
+The types of assets you select will determine which asset tracking method you use.
+For example, if you operate a logistics company, you may choose a GPS tracking tool to track your fleet.
 The same applies to renting equipment to a construction site.

-On the other hand, if you are a manufacturing facility, you can have all of the necessary information about your fixed assets inside your CMMS software.
-A proper CMMS should store everything from the location of the asset and serial numbers to asset description and maintenance history.
+On the other hand, if you are a manufacturing facility, you can have all the necessary information about your fixed assets inside your CMMS software.
+A proper CMMS should store everything from the location of the asset and serial numbers and operating manuals to asset description, warranty, and maintenance history.

 Step #3: Perform a test run

-If something was off, tweak the system so you get what you want.
+If something was off, make changes to your system and processes until you get what you want.
 When you are satisfied, implement the strategy on all other assets.

 Step #4: Scale and optimize